7 Reasons NOT to use Agorapulse

 Can be expensive

-Agorapulse is not cheap.
-The basic plan (Pro) costs $99 per month (the equivalent of $79 per month if you pay annually).
+When I first wrote this blog post, Agorapulse was not cheap.
+The basic plan (Pro) was $99 per month (the equivalent of $79 per month if you paid annually).

 Going Native: Agorapulse might be Overkill